Cogdell, Georgia

 Cogdell is an unincorporated community and census-designated place (CDP) in the northeast corner of Clinch County, Georgia, United States.
 It is on Georgia State Route 122, 22 mi west of Waycross and 24 mi east of Lakeland.
 Homerville, the Clinch county seat, is 10 mi to the south.

-Cogdell was first listed as a CDP prior to the 2020 census with a population of 23.
+The 2020 census listed a population of 23.

 Demographics

+Cogdell was first listed as a census designated place in the 2020 census.